Juslima/belly-button-challenge/README.md

 In this assignment, the JavaScript code utilizes the D3 and Plotly libraries to create an interactive dashboard for exploring the "Belly Button Biodiversity" dataset.
 This dataset catalogs the microbes present in human navels and provides insights into the diversity of microbial species, represented as Operational Taxonomic Units (OTUs).
 The dataset's analysis reveals that a few microbial species are commonly found in more than 70% of people, while the remaining species are relatively rare.

-The interactive dashboard allows users to select different samples from a dropdown menu, and in response, it dynamically updates the displayed metadata and charts based on the selected sample.
-The dashboard presents key information about each sample, such as demographic data and microbial information, enabling users to explore the prevalence and abundance of different microbial species in human navels.

 The main visualizations provided by the dashboard are:
 1. Bar Chart: A horizontal bar chart showing the top ten OTUs present in the selected sample, ranked by their sample values (abundance).
 This chart allows users to quickly identify the most abundant microbial species in the navel sample.